If you’re eco-conscious and looking to make some sustainable swaps in your beauty routine, you’re in the right spot.

 Other beauty product packaging culprits

-They include plastic tampon applicators, general external packaging and labelling, as well as bottle caps, bottles, plastic jars and tubes and so on.
-The more you think about it, the more culprits you’re likely to notice.
+Things to look out for include plastic tampon applicators, general external packaging and labelling, as well as bottle caps, bottles, plastic jars, tubes and sheet masks.

 But the tide is changing…

 Increased awareness of plastics and waste pollution and the devastating impact it can have on the environment on a global scale has resulted in many beauty brands revamping their processes so that they’re less reliant on packaging.